-- 1.17 In April 2013, the Government set up SWHC, comprising members drawn from the labour and business sectors, academia, community and Government.
-SWHC, appointed for a term of three years, is tasked to follow up on the Government's completed policy study on standard working hours, promote informed and in-depth discussions of the community on the subject of working hours, and assist the Government to identify the way forward. - 1.18 SWHC has since its establishment worked at full steam to undertake an enormous amount of work, including completion of wide public consultation and the first ever territory-wide comprehensive working hours survey in 2014.
-With reference to the findings in these two exercises, SWHC is now exploring further the issue of working hours policy with a view to building consensus and identifying working hours policy options suitable for Hong Kong.
+- 1.18 In April 2013, the Government set up SWHC, comprising members drawn from the labour and business sectors, academia, community and Government.
+SWHC is tasked to follow up on the Government's completed policy study on standard working hours, promote informed and in-depth discussions of the community on the subject of working hours, and assist the Government to identify the way forward. - 1.19 SWHC completed the "Consultation on Working Hours Policy Directions" (Second-stage Consultation) in July 2016 and continued relevant discussion with a view to formulating the recommendations on the working hours policy directions and preparing its report to the Government.